dlmiles/tt06-poc-fskmodem-hdlctrx/README.md

 # FSK Modulator/Demodulator Full-Duplex<br/>with HDLC frame transceiver<br/>with UART+FIFO

+TT08 Resubmission of the original intention of the TT06 submission.
+The outline internal digital design structure exists, the TX appears to be generating HDLC looking frames at the output.
+None of the RX is in place and various muxes, modes and test points have not been validated as all being present and routed correctly.

+TT06 fc1c5510a is the actual submission, due to working right upto the deadline I ended up with not having a viable GDS in the last few hours that was the most recent action.
+The feature to pick an older commit-id to submit for fabrication was not in place so I had to delete GHA results to wind back to a last good GDS build, which did not contain anything useful.

+TODO create block diagram and logical diagram showing test points and muxing.

 This is the first phase (digital side only) of a mixed signal (analogue and digital) project using TinyTapeout.